 Canada

-Join the 8th International Conference on Global Toxicology and Risk Assessment 2025 in Amsterdam!
+Join the 9th International Conference on Global Toxicology and Risk Assessment 2026 in Paris!

-We are delighted to welcome you to the 8th International Conference on Global Toxicology and Risk Assessment, scheduled to take place on November 13–14, 2025, in the vibrant and historic city of Amsterdam, Netherlands.
-This premier international conference brings together leading experts in toxicology, pharmacology, environmental science, and public health to foster collaboration, exchange cutting-edge research, and address the critical challenges in the field of toxicology and risk assessment.
+We are delighted to welcome you to the 9th International Conference on Global Toxicology and Risk Assessment, scheduled to take place on February 26–27, 2026, in the iconic and culturally rich city of Paris, France.
+This premier global event brings together leading experts in toxicology, pharmacology, environmental science, regulatory affairs, and public health to exchange groundbreaking research, foster collaboration, and address the evolving challenges in toxicology and risk assessment.

-Whether your work is rooted in academic research, regulatory affairs, industrial toxicology, or environmental health, this event provides a dynamic platform to explore emerging trends, innovative methodologies, and advanced risk analysis strategies.
-Attendees will benefit from a multidisciplinary program that examines the complex interplay between chemical exposures, human and environmental health, regulatory frameworks, and risk communication.
+Whether your work is rooted in academia, regulatory sciences, industrial toxicology, or environmental health, this conference offers a dynamic forum to explore emerging trends, innovative methodologies, and advanced risk analysis strategies.
+Participants will benefit from a multidisciplinary program highlighting the complex interactions between chemical exposures, human and ecological health, regulatory frameworks, and modern approaches to risk communication.

-Join us for the 8th International Conference on Global Toxicology and Risk Assessment, where leading experts will gather to share critical insights and breakthroughs in toxicology, environmental health, and risk assessment.
-This year’s agenda is designed to address the most pressing issues and emerging trends in:
+Join us in Paris for the 9th International Conference on Global Toxicology and Risk Assessment, where global experts will gather to share critical insights and advancements in toxicology, environmental health, and risk assessment.
+The 2026 program explores pressing issues and emerging directions in:

 • Environmental and Occupational Toxicology